-With PowerUp's proven science of readingbased curriculum, educators can help a broad range of students close the opportunity gap.
+With PowerUp's proven science of reading-based curriculum, educators can help a broad range of students close the opportunity gap.

 PowerUp covers a wide range of skills, from foundational skills typically covered in early elementary school to more advanced comprehension and analytical skills taught in early high school, enabling educators to support the wide range and diverse needs of struggling readers in ONE program.
-A one-size-fits-all learning approach may not benefit every reader (Haiken, 2021), and that is especially the case in diverse classrooms.